inferloop/inferloop.github.io/about.md

 3. Extracting useful information from **unstructured data**
     - How can the text data (clinical notes) be used to improve model accuracy?
     - How can image data (scans) be used?
-    - How can all of this be done with added contraints of Security and Privacy?
+    - How can all of this be done with added constraints of Security and Privacy?

 4. **Personalization** of medical treatments
     - Recommendation engines have been used successfully for personalized recommendation of videos, articles, etc. Can we apply similar technology to medical treatments?